 Today we're excited to announce the formation of Alluvial, a team founded to build an enterprise-grade liquid staking standard.
 This standard will help bridge capital from institutions to Proof of Stake blockchains increasing the security necessary for the web3 economy to grow.

-The main drawback is that token holders who wish to withdraw their staked digital assets are subject to an unbonding period, which limits the liquidity of the staked digital asset.
+The main drawback is that token holders who wish to withdraw their staked tokens are subject to an unbonding period, which limits the liquidity of the staked tokens.
 The unbonding period impedes liquidity, especially for institutions accustomed to more traditional liquid capital markets.
 Holders are then left with a choice between staking to secure the network or pursuing trading opportunities in DeFi.

 Liquid staking allows token holders to stake their token and receive a receipt token as evidence of their ownership.
 This receipt token can be utilized as collateral, lent, or used to provide liquidity strategically.
 This allows protocols like Ethereum to maintain security while unlocking liquidity, increasing capital efficiency for liquid stakers.
 While this liquid base layer unlocks new opportunities for token holders, it also lays the foundation for a new ecosystem of financial products to be built.